Preeti-Dewani/aws-worthy-boxes/README.md

 2. Storage Services
 3. Target Services

-To create pipeline using these services 'command_paths' can be used.
+To create pipeline using these services `command_paths` can be used.

 ## Cloud Services: All cloud related services can be used from these services.